NERC-CEH/uk-scape-datalabs/README.md

 3. Click on "Open" tab for the UKSCAPE Water Project.

-4.Click on "Notebooks" tab, in the left hand side panel under "Analysis" section.
+4. Click on "Notebooks" tab, in the left hand side panel under "Analysis" section.

 5. Click on the "Create Notebooks" tab, on the right side of the webpage.
 This will create a JupyterLab for you, which can host multiple notebooks.
-Fill in the options as per step 6 below.

 6. Fill in the following information in the pop up, scroll down if required.
   * *Display Name* - anything that you like